Coin, steel, polystyrene, and electro-mechanics

 The cancellation of the possibility of decision produces a system where the individual is subjected to a perpetual suspension, spinning-steady under agreed rules that often do not correspond to the needs of daily life or either to the reality of the natural cycles.
 Such as economy, the reliability of this mechanical spinning coin system is extremely fragile, once it is set up through mechanical principles that can only operate over this styrene sheet, a polymer material produced from the synthetic processing of fossil resources.

-Real is the name of the Brazilian currency.
+Real is the name of the Brazilian official currency.